Terahertz metamaterial: About metamaterials

 Currently, a fundamental lack in naturally occurring materials that allow for the desired electromagnetic response has led to constructing new artificial composite materials, termed metamaterials.
 The metamaterials are based on a lattice structure which mimics crystal structures.
 However, the lattice structure of this new material consists of rudimentary elements much larger than atoms or single molecules, but is an artificial, rather than a naturally occurring structure.
 Yet, the interaction achieved is below the dimensions of the terahertz radiation wave.
 In addition, the desired results are based on the resonant frequency of fabricated fundamental elements.
 The appeal and usefulness is derived from a resonant response that can be tailored for specific applications, and can be controlled electrically or optically.
 Or the response can be as a passive material.

 The development of electromagnetic, artificial-lattice structured materials, termed metamaterials, has led to the realization of phenomena that cannot be obtained with natural materials.
 This is observed, for example, with a natural glass lens, which interacts with light (the electromagnetic wave) in a way that appears to be one-handed, while light is delivered in a two-handed manner.
 In other words, light consists of an electric field and magnetic field.
 The interaction of a conventional lens, or other natural materials, with light is heavily dominated by the interaction with the electric field (one-handed).
 The magnetic interaction in lens material is essentially nil.
 This results in common optical limitations such as a diffraction barrier.
 Moreover, there is a fundamental lack of natural materials that strongly interact with light's magnetic field.
 Metamaterials, a synthetic composite structure, overcomes this limitation.
 In addition, the choice of interactions can be invented and re-invented during fabrication, within the laws of physics.
 Hence, the capabilities of interaction with the electromagnetic spectrum, which is light, are broadened.

 Terahertz technology

-Terahertz frequencies, or submillimeter wavelengths, which exist between microwave frequencies and infrared wavelengths can be metaphorically termed "unclaimed territory" where almost no devices exist.
-Because there are limits to propagating the terahertz band through the atmosphere, the commercial sector has remained uninvolved with such technological development.
-However, terahertz devices have been useful in the remote sensing and spectroscopy areas.
-Moreover, a rich vein of knowledge has been amassed via submillimeter observation techniques.
-In particular, interdisciplinary researchers involved with astronomy, chemistry, earth science, planetary science, and space science, have studied thermal emission lines for a diverse and large assortment of gas molecules.
-The amount of information obtained is specifically amenable to this particular band of electromagnetic radiation.
-Indeed, the cosmos is suffused in terahertz energy, and meanwhile, almost all of it appears to be overlooked, disregarded, or simply unidentified.
+Terahertz frequencies, or submillimeter wavelengths, which exist between microwave frequencies and infrared wavelengths, are virtually unused in the commercial sector, primarily due are limits to propagating the terahertz band through the atmosphere.
+However, terahertz devices have been useful in scientific applications, such as remote sensing and spectroscopy.